grega/pico-projects/enviro-sensors/BATTERY.md

 **~8–9 mAh/day → ~4–5 months**

+The same should apply to the Weather unit too assuming it doesn't have external sensors connected.

 ## Urban

 Assuming `reading_frequency = 15` minutes, `upload_frequency = 12` readings (~3 hour upload cycle).